carvel-dev/carvel/site/content/kapp/docs/latest/config.md

 kapp rebase rules explicitly define how to merge resources during an update.
 To read more about why rebase rules are necessary, see [Resource Merge Method](merge-method.md).
 For examples of rebase rules in use, see [HPA and Deployment rebase](hpa-deployment-rebase.md) or [PersistentVolumeClaim rebase](rebase-pvc.md).

-As of v0.38.0+, We have two types of rebase rule one is copy/remove field value to resource and other where you can logically define the rebase rule using [ytt](https://github.com/vmware-tanzu/carvel-ytt).
+As of v0.38.0+, Rebase rule can be configured using ytt [ytt](https://github.com/vmware-tanzu/carvel-ytt) templates also.

 - `rebaseRules` (array) list of rebase rules
   - `path` (array of strings) specifies location within a resource to rebase.
 Mutually exclusive with `paths`.
 Example: `[spec, clusterIP]`